5 Ways to Give a Monetary Gift

 How to Give Tax-Free Monetary Gifts

-If you are thinking about giving money as a gift, you should be aware of the limits applied by the Internal Revenue Service (IRS).
-The current annual limit for tax-exempt monetary gifts is $16,000 per person, so you won’t have to file a tax return for the present or report it to the IRS.
+As we stated before, the current annual limit for tax-exempt monetary gifts is $19,000 per person, so you won’t have to file a tax return for the present or report it to the IRS.

-An individual can give as many cash gifts up to the value of $16,000 as they want without worrying about the recipients paying tax on the contribution.
-The $16,000 limit is the maximum value per person, and it applies to cash, gift cards, and checks.
-If you are married, you can combine your personal limits to donate up to $32,000 as a tax-free monetary gift.
+An individual can give as many cash gifts up to the value of $19,000 as they want without worrying about the recipients paying tax on the contribution.

-To eliminate tax liabilities on substantial cash gifts, you could consider donating money over some time, as the limit is $16,000 per person per year.
-There is a lifetime limit of $12.06 million; however, this will decrease to $6 million in 2026.
+To eliminate tax liabilities on substantial cash gifts, you could consider donating money over some time, as the limit is $19,000 per person per year.
+There is a lifetime limit of $13.99 million set for 2025.

 Donating Money for Educational Purposes